Killing of Tyre Nichols: DeWayne Smith

 Lt.
-DeWayne Smith, an officer with 25 years' experience, was a supervisor in the SCORPION unit on the scene at the time of Nichols' beating.
+DeWayne Smith, an officer with 25 years' experience, was a supervisor in the SCORPION unit on the scene at the time of Nichols's beating.
 Smith retired the day before an administrative hearing in which he was expected to be dismissed.
 Smith was subsequently considered for decertification, which bars police officers from working again in the jurisdiction that certified them.
-The documents accompanying the decertification request contended that Smith had (1) failed to address Nichols' complaint that he could not breathe; (2) failed to obtain reports from the police officers as to their use of force; (3) told Nichols family that Nichols had been driving under the influence, despite a lack of information to support such a charge; and (4) failed to wear a body camera, in violation of the police department's policy.
+The documents accompanying the decertification request contended that Smith had (1) failed to address Nichols's complaint that he could not breathe; (2) failed to obtain reports from the police officers as to their use of force; (3) told Nichols family that Nichols had been driving under the influence, despite a lack of information to support such a charge; and (4) failed to wear a body camera, in violation of the police department's policy.

 The MPD requested that the Tennessee Peace Officer Standards and Training Commission (POST) decertify Smith.
 It then asked to rescind that request, at which point POST asked the department for an explanation as to its reversal.
 In a news release, the MPD announced it would continue with the request, saying it had merely meant to ask for a delay and clarifying information as to whether an officer who resigned prior to termination could be decertified.